VDAWorld: World Modelling via VLM-Directed Abstraction and Simulation: VDAWorld: VLM-Directed Abstraction and Simulation

 \subsection{Prompting for World Program Generation}

-The core of \methodname{} lies in guiding a powerful Vision-Language Model (VLM) to generate a complete, executable world program.
+The core of \methodname{} lies in guiding a powerful Vision-Language Model (VLM) to generate a complete, executable world program via an agentic pipeline.
 Instead of fine-tuning, we steer the model's behavior at inference time using a comprehensive, multi-part prompt.

-The prompt begins with a high-level task specification in natural language.
+\paragraph{Task Specification} The prompt begins with a high-level task specification in natural language.
 This instruction outlines the overall objective: to analyze a user-provided image and text description and produce a self-contained Python script that simulates the scene's future.
-This main directive then embeds two more structured components to formalize the task: environment specification that provides the structural code template, and toolbox specification, which provides the API definitions for the suite of perception tools the VLM can use. \paragraph{Task Specification} The task specification is a high-level, natural language instruction.
-It directs the VLM to analyze the user-provided inputs and produce a self-contained Python script that simulates the scene's future, making use of the other prompts to structure its output and call the necessary tools.
-A condensed version is shown in Figure~\ref{fig:task_prompt}.
+It directs the VLM to analyze the user-provided inputs (the image $\mathcal{I}$ and caption $\mathcal{C}$) and produce a self-contained Python script representing both the logical programs $P_s, P_\tau$ as methods, along with the parameterized action $a_{0:T}$.

 \paragraph{Environment Specification} The environment specification provides the formal scaffolding for the VLM's code generation task.
-Its central element is a Python Simulator base class that the VLM must use to derive the model from.
+Its central element is a Python Simulator base class that the VLM must inherit from in its world program.
 This base class defines the core methods the VLM must implement, enforcing the entire simulation logic from scene setup to frame-by-frame execution.
+Crucially, the methods of this class explicitly implement the programs defined in our formal formulation: prescribed methods realize the initial state program $P_s$, the transition program $P_\tau$, and establish the inferred action $a_{0:T}$.
 Additionally, the environment provides the VLM with a list of existing python libraries that it can rely on, pointing it to common simulation implementations.
-This ensures the VLM's output is structurally compatible with our execution environment, as illustrated in Figure~\ref{fig:env_prompt}.

-\paragraph{Tool Specification} Finally, the tool specification provides the VLM with the API of a diverse toolkit used for scene understanding and simulation setup.
-These helper functions are not required to be used by the VLM, but often help in optimising the solution.
-The API is organized into three categories: (1) Core Perception tools for open-vocabulary segmentation and 3D point cloud estimation; (2) Geometric Processing functions for fitting planes, cleaning data, and abstracting objects into primitive shapes; and (3) Simulation Interface methods that directly add objects (e.g., rigid meshes, soft bodies, or particles) into physics engines.
-This rich set of tools allows the VLM to translate its conceptual understanding of a scene into the precise, low-level code required to instantiate and run a simulation, as exemplified in Figure \ref{fig:tool_prompt}.